Rays vs. Astros Player Props Betting Odds

-Player prop bet options for Kyle Tucker, Wander Franco and others are available when the Houston Astros host the Tampa Bay Rays at Minute Maid Park on Saturday (at 7:15 PM ET).
+Wander Franco and Kyle Tucker are two of the top players with prop bets available when the Tampa Bay Rays and the Houston Astros play at Minute Maid Park on Sunday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!